Tax & Compliance

 The Bottom Line

 For most crypto lenders, Koinly offers the best combination of DeFi support, multi-chain coverage, and reasonable pricing.
-If simplicity is your priority and you're U.S.-based, CoinLedger is the easiest to use.
-For complex situations that justify higher costs, TokenTax provides the deepest support and unique full-service filing.
-And if you're a Coinbase-centric user who values integrated portfolio tracking, CoinTracker serves that niche well.
+If you prioritize simplicity and are U.S.-based, CoinLedger provides the easiest experience.
+Complex situations may justify TokenTax's higher costs and deeper support.

-Whichever tool you choose, the most important step is choosing one and using it consistently.
+The most important step isn't choosing the perfect tool — it's choosing one and using it consistently.
 The worst crypto tax strategy is no strategy at all.

 This article is for educational purposes only and does not constitute tax, legal, or financial advice.
 Software features and pricing change frequently — verify current details directly with each provider.
 Consult a qualified tax professional for guidance specific to your situation.